Home » How To » How To Share a Folder in Windows 10 With Proper Permissions

 add username

-Windows will automatically fill in the full actual username.
-Click the “Ok” button.
+Windows will automatically fill in the actual username.
+Click OK to add the user to shared folder access list.

 confirm username

-Now, select what permissions you would like to give that user.
-For example, to allow the user to modify the shared folder. i.e., add, remove, or modify files, select the “Full access” checkbox under the “Allow” column.
-If you don’t want users modifying the contents of the shared folder, uncheck both “Full Control” and “Change” checkboxes and only select the “Read” checkbox under the “Allow” section.
+For example, to allow the user to modify the shared folder (i.e., add, remove, or modify files), select the “Full Control” checkbox under the “Allow” column.
+If you don’t want users modifying the contents of the shared folder, uncheck both the “Full Control” and “Change” checkboxes and only select the “Read” checkbox under the “Allow” section.

 click remove access